-Guide to Completing ‘About the Calculation’ Section of Online LBTT Return
+Guide to Completing ‘About the Calculation’ in Online LBTT Return

-The ‘About the calculation’ section of an online LBTT return shows how the tax due has been worked out from information entered earlier in the return, especially in the ‘About the transaction’ section.
-It brings together any LBTT, Additional Dwelling Supplement (ADS), and reliefs to show the total tax payable, but it does not include penalties or interest.
+The “About the calculation” section in Revenue Scotland’s online LBTT return is mainly a summary of the tax figures created from the earlier “About the transaction” section.
+It shows the LBTT and any Additional Dwelling Supplement (ADS), any reliefs claimed, and the final tax payable, but it does not include penalties or interest.

 • It shows key figures such as LBTT calculated, ADS calculated, total liability, reliefs claimed, and total tax payable.